Vortyne/pureRGB/README.md

-# Pokémon PureRGB (PureRed, PureGreen, PureBlue)
+# Pokémon PureRGB-FakeMime

-A purist's enhancement of Pokémon Red, Green, and Blue based on the pokered disassembly.

-To download the latest version of this romhack, [**go here**](https://github.com/Vortyne/pureRGB/releases/latest)

 To see the full list of features, bugfixes, and everything else, see [**FEATURES.md**](FEATURES.md)

 If you want info on the game while playing it (learnsets, for example), see [**The Wiki**](https://github.com/Vortyne/pureRGB/wiki)

-If you experience a bug or have an issue while playing, report it [**Here**](https://github.com/Vortyne/pureRGB/issues/new?assignees=&labels=&template=blank_issue.md)

-This is a purist's enhancement of Pokemon Red/Blue/Green.
+This is an enhancement of Pokemon Red/Blue/Green.
 The goal is to enhance the original games for excellent replayability without bringing in mechanics, moves, sprites, visuals, type matchups, or pokemon that were introduced in later games.
 - It makes the bulk of the 151 original pokemon all more obtainable and usable in the early game, with better movesets and more balanced stats.
 - Many moves in the game were rebalanced or modified.
 When I say "rebalanced", I mean "the useless things were made more useful!"
 - There are more bug, poison, and ghost type moves available.
 The focus is on getting a useful set of moves available for every single pokemon in the game.